 - Weather – The safety and comfort of those who venture out-on-the water have always been weather dependent.
 In this course students will become keener observers of the weather, but weather observations only have meaning in the context of the basic principles of meteorology — the science of the atmosphere.
 Learn more

+Become a Member.
 If you like having a fun time on the water, join us.
 Take boating courses, join your fellow members on cruises and rendezvous, and participate in civic service activities.
-Learn more.
+Becoming a member of USPS requires passing a boating safety course taught by a local squadron (or another approved organization) and being sponsored by a squadron member.
+Successfully completing the USPS boating course meets the educational requirements for boat operation in all U.S. states.

 A “merit mark” (MM) is awarded by the chief commander to a member for substantial personal effort in furthering the interest, programs and objectives of USPS, its districts and squadrons.
 It is a coveted award; it is by and large the only official recognition members receive for their efforts.
 Learn more.